VuAnhNguyenDuc/VuAnhNguyenDuc.github.io/README.md

 To start the project locally, run: npm start

-To update new changes, please run this command line (make sure the code has been merged to main): npm run deploy
+To update new changes (and deploy to the web), please run this command line (make sure the code has been merged to main): npm run deploy